TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     git commit # (1)
     ```

-    1. :man_raising_hand: This will open an editor to edit the commit message.
+    1. 🙋‍♂️ This will open an editor to edit the commit message.
 Please follow our [commit message conventions :material-link-variant:](conventions.md#Commit-Message){ data-preview } to format your writting. **Thank you !**

 8. Execute the following commands to synchronize the changes to your fork repository[^4].